blomadam/blomadam.github.io/_posts/2017-4-4-Project-2-Music-Charts.md

 ## 3. Data exploration and hypothesis iteration

 The first step to exploration is to pick a variable and look at its plot, so I did a histogram of the number of weeks spent on the chart.
 One can clearly see that many songs fall off the charts about 20 weeks after they enter.
-Additionally, the distribution is weighted towards shorter durations, with just a few songs lasting significantly longer than the median.
+Additionally, the distribution is weighted towards shorter durations, with just a few songs lasting significantly longer than the median (around 20).

 ![](../images/project2/weeks_hist.png)

-This chart is great for a general overview of the trends for a general track, but I'd really like to get more detailed information about the individual genres.
-To this end I made another histogram where I plot the distribution of the three biggest genres: Rock, Country, and Rap.
+This chart is great for a general overview of the trends for a general track, but I'd like to get more detailed information about the individual genres.
+To this end, I made another histogram where I plot the distribution of the three biggest genres: Rock, Country, and Rap.
 I normalized the histogram by dividing height of each distribution by the number of entries, converting the counts into probabilities or frequencies.
 This chart quickly becomes confusing to read with too mych information overlapped on top of each other, but it appears that the Country and Rock (orange and blue) charts have a taller peak at 20 weeks than Rap does, and that Rock has the most prominent tail stretching out past 20 weeks.

 ![](../images/project2/genre_hist_weeks.png)